Exciting Opportunity for Lead Veterinary Surgeon with Orthopaedic Surgical Bias

 • Tasks: Lead and manage surgical and orthopaedic cases with a supportive team.

-• Company: Join a well-established, close-knit veterinary practice with over 100 years of experience.
+• Company: Join a well-established veterinary practice with over 100 years of experience.

-• Benefits: Enjoy flexible hours, generous holiday, CPD funding, and wellness programmes.
+• Benefits: Enjoy flexible hours, generous holiday, and extensive professional development opportunities.

-• Why this job: Be a clinical lead in a supportive environment while making a real impact on animal care.
+• Why this job: Be part of a close-knit team making a real impact in animal care.

-• Qualifications: Experience in veterinary surgery, leadership skills, and a passion for orthopaedics are essential.
+• Qualifications: Experience in veterinary surgery, leadership skills preferred.

-• Other info: No out-of-hours work; relocation packages available for the right candidates.
+• Other info: No out-of-hours work; perfect for maintaining work-life balance.

 An exciting opportunity has arisen for an experienced Veterinary Surgeon with a surgical and orthopaedic bias to take the next step in their career.
 The client is offering a rare opportunity to be part of driving and building their surgical and orthopaedic referral caseload up to a mid-tier level.